Integration - MQTT

 Introduction

 SolarAssistant provides an MQTT based API.
-MQTT is used by hobbyist and developers to integrate and extend the functionality of SolarAssistant into their projects.
+MQTT is used by technical users to integrate and extend the functionality of SolarAssistant into their projects.
 It provides access to SolarAssistant monitoring data and inverter settings changes can also be performed.

 Enable MQTT output